bitoollearner/leetcode-pyspark/README.md

 - **SQL Knowledge:**
    - Basic knowledge of SQL is required to understand and write SQL queries within the PySpark framework.
 This includes understanding SQL syntax, querying databases, and manipulating data.
 - **GitHub Repository Access:**
-   - Access to your GitHub repository containing Unsolveds to LeetCode SQL questions.
+   - Access to your GitHub repository containing unsolved LeetCode SQL questions.
 Users should be able to clone the repository, review the Unsolveds, and potentially contribute if allowed.

 ## **1. Setting up Databricks Premium (Paid Version)**